aistairc/aiaccel/docs/source/index.rst

 - Part of this work was developed under a commissioned project of the New Energy and Industrial Technology Development Organization (NEDO).
+- Part of this software was developed by using ABCI 3.0 provided by AIST and AIST Solutions.
+- Part of this software was developed by using the TSUBAME4.0 supercomputer at Institute of Science Tokyo.